GeneZharov/introversion/README.md

 to `false`.

 ### depth
-    depth :: Number | Null
+    depth :: Number

 Specifies the depth of objects that you want to see in output.
-Pass `null` to print with the maximum depth.
-Defaults to 2.
+Pass `Infinity` to print with the maximum depth.
+Defaults to `2`.

 ### color
     color :: Boolean